Jbonnett/x62Pow/README.md

   `update.bat`

 When finished and shut down.
-I booted back into freedos and flashed the older(~mid 2016) ec1012.bin ec(fan?) controller bios.
+I booted back into freedos and flashed the older(~mid 2016) ec1012.bin ec(fan?) controller firmware.

   `flashup /p ec1012.bin /c a.cfg`